-Oman country profile - BBC News
+Oman profile

 LEADERS

+Head of state: Haitham bin Tariq Al Said

-Head of state: Qaboos Bin Said Al Said
+Haitham bin Tariq Al Said succeeded to the throne on the death of his cousin, Qaboos Bin Said Al Said, in January 2020.

+Sultan Haitham was 65 on his accession, and the Oxford-educated veteran government official is expected to continue both his predecessor's neutral path in foreign affairs and his focus on economic and social reform.

+As head of Oman's Vision 2040 initiative, Sultan Haitham has been heavily involved in efforts to make the country less reliant on oil and gas exports for revenue.

-Qaboos Bin Said Al Said has been Oman's sultan, prime minister and foreign minister since he seized power from his father, Said Bin Taimur, in 1970.
+Qaboos Bin Said Al Said seized power from his ultra-conservative father Said Bin Taimur in 1970.

-He also serves as the head of the defence and finance ministries.

-His policies have proved popular in spite of the lack of a democratic government.

-Under his rule, oil revenues have been used to develop the country's infrastructure.
+Under his rule, oil revenues were used to develop the country's infrastructure, and he was able to facilitate secret talks between the United States and Iran in 2013 that led to the landmark nuclear deal two years later.

-Sultan Qaboos responded to a rare outbreak of discontent in 2011, following a wave of pro-democracy protests across the Arab world, by promising more jobs and benefits.
+Sultan Qaboos responded to the rare outbreak of discontent in 2011, following the wave of pro-democracy protests across the Arab world, by promising more jobs and benefits after initially suppressing demonstrations.

 MEDIA

-The government operates the main broadcasters and censorship is widespread.
+The government operates the main broadcasters, and press freedom groups say that media censorship is widespread.

-The advocacy group Freedom House say Oman's press law, "one of the most restrictive media laws in the Arab world, ensures that the media remain censored and subdued".

-Oman has a sophisticated telecommunication infrastructure, but mobile phone calls, emails and chat rooms are monitored.
-There is also extensive filtering of social media.
+The internet is a medium for public debate, but online activists can be targeted by the authorities, says Reporters Without Borders.

 TIMELINE